Bang Na Expressway: History

 The Bang Na Expressway was conceived by the Expressway and Rapid Transit Authority of Thailand (ETA).
 The structure was built using a design-build contracting method.
 The columns and superstructure were designed by Jean M. Muller (U.S.) and the alignment and foundations were designed by Asian Engineering Consultants (Thailand).
-The owner's engineer was Louis Berger Group (U.S.) and the project was built by a joint venture of Bilfinger & Berger (Germany) and Ch.
+The owner's designer and engineer was the late Louis Berger of the Louis Berger Group and the project was built by a joint venture of Bilfinger & Berger (Germany) and Ch.
 Karnchang (Thailand).
 It took 1800000 m3 of concrete to build the bridge.
 The bridge was completed in January 2000.